Scroll down for more information on the above resources.

 Façade Access Design Guide (FADG)

-With super high-rise buildings and complex façade designs becoming more common, it is increasingly important that designers understand their design impact on downstream maintenance.
-This would allow designers to adequately consider access to building envelopes upstream, for safe and efficient inspection, cleaning, and repair and replacement throughout a building’s lifespan.
+Façade access cannot be an afterthought.
+With super high-rise buildings and complex façade designs becoming more commonplace, it is important that designers and developers understand the design impact on downstream maintenance.
+This allows designers to adequately consider access to building envelopes upstream, for safe and efficient inspection, cleaning, and repair and replacement throughout a building’s lifespan.

-The Façade Access Design Guide (FADG) highlights the importance of façade access and helps designers understand access considerations better through a set of recommended standards.
+The FADG highlights the importance of façade access and helps designers understand access considerations better through a set of recommended standards.
 It also provides a benchmark for access-related future improvement works in existing buildings.
 The Industry is strongly encouraged to adopt the recommended standards in the FADG.